-Primary authorisations take the form of licences, which are categorised as Type 1, Type 2 and Type 3.
-Each licence can have different endorsements, authorising the provision of different services.
+Primary authorisations take the form of Telecommunications Licences, which are categorised as Type 1, Type 2 and Type 3.
+Each Telecommunications Licence specifies the type(s) of telecommunications business in which its holder can engage, and it also typically has a range of different conditions and endorsements.

-- Type 1 Licence: Type 1 licences are for telecommunications operators that provide service without their own networks. - Type 2 Licence: Type 2 licences are for telecommunications operators that provide service either with or without their own networks, for use by a limited group of people, or that have no significant impact on competition, public interest and consumers. - 3.
-Type 3 Licence: Type 3 licences are for telecommunications operators that provide service with their own networks, for use by the general public or which may impact competition, public interest or consumers. - 2.6 Please summarise the main requirements of your jurisdiction's general authorisation.
+- 1. Type 1 Licence: Type 1 licences are for telecommunications operators that provide service without their own networks. - 2.
+Type 2 Licence: Type 2 licences are for telecommunications operators that provide service either with or without their own networks, for use by a limited group of people, or that have no significant impact on competition, public interest and consumers. - 3.
+Type 3 Licence: Type 3 licences are for telecommunications operators that provide service with their own networks, for use by the general public or which may impact competition, public interest or consumers.

+2.6 Please summarise the main requirements of your jurisdiction's general authorisation.